 Overview of Console Games

-The journey of gaming consoles started back in the 1960s when Ralph Henry Baer introduced “Brown Box”, the first ever gaming console.
-Before 1977, consoles were limited to the games that came pre-installed in it.
-And then came the “Atari VCS 2600” that changed the landscape of gaming forever.
+The journey of gaming consoles started back in the 1960s when Ralph Henry Baer introduced “Brown Box”, the first-ever gaming console.
+Before 1977, consoles were limited to the games that came pre-installed with them.
+And then came the “Atari VCS 2600” which changed the landscape of gaming forever.
 It was the first console to become popular among the masses, and it supported swappable cartridges, allowing people to choose between different games.

 Low Console Price